Courland Governorate: Geography

-The governorate was bounded in the north by the Baltic Sea, the Gulf of Riga and the Governorate of Livonia; west by the Baltic Sea; south by the Vilna Governorate and Prussia and east by the Vitebsk Governorate and Minsk Governorate.
+The governorate was bounded in the north by the Baltic Sea, the Gulf of Riga and the Livonia Governorate; to the west by the Baltic Sea; to the south by the Kovno Governorate and East Prussia; and to the east by the Vitebsk Governorate.
 The population in 1846 was estimated at 553,300.

-It was situated between 55°41' and 57°451/2' N. Of its total border of 1,260 versts (1,344 km), the sea border is 320 versts (341 km).
-The border with Prussia is only 6 versts (6.4 km) long and lacks natural boundaries.

-The surface area of the province is 26,112 square versts (29,716 km^{2}).
+It was situated between 55°41' and 57°451/2' N. Of its total border of 1,260 versts (1,344 km), the sea coast accounted for 320 versts (341 km).
+The border with Prussia was only 6 versts (6.4 km) long.
+The total surface area of the province was 26,112 square versts (29,716 km^{2}).

 Subdivisions

-After the annexation to the Russian Empire, the Kurzeme Governorate united the lands of the Duchy of Courland and Semigallia and the Piltene district, both of which retained their previous administrative divisions.
+Following its incorporation into the Russian Empire, the governorate united the lands of the Duchy of Courland and Semigallia and the District of Pilten.

-After the administrative reform of 1819, the area of Pilten was incorporated into the territory of the province as the district of Windau (Hauptmannschaft Windau) and the district of Hasenpoth (Hauptmannschaft Hasenpoth).
-After the reform of 1819, the castle lord of Kandava moved to Talsi.
-The area of Palanga up to the Prussian border was also added to the Kurzeme province from the Vilna Governorate.
-The province was divided into ten districts, or Hauptmannschaft, whose administrative authorities were located in the towns of the same name, with the exception of Talsi and Ilūkste, which had only the rights of towns.
-Each district had its own court with a local police force.
-Until 1864, every two districts were merged into Oberhauptmannschaft, which contained the Oberhauptmann and the Evangelical Lutheran Church dean's districts under the authority of the Oberhofgericht (Court of the Governor's Court).
+Under the administrative reform of 1819, the Pilten district was reorganized into the districts of Windau (Hauptmannschaft Windau) and Hasenpoth (Hauptmannschaft Hasenpoth).
+The coastal area of Palanga up to the Prussian border was also transferred to the Courland Governorate from the Vilna Governorate.
+The province was divided into ten districts (Hauptmannschaften or uezds).
+Every two districts formed an Oberhauptmannschaft for regional judicial and ecclesiastical administration.

-The counties of the governorate were:
+The ten counties of the governorate were: